Bokeo province: History

 Bokeo was named after the sapphires mined in Houayxay District.
-A stele that is dated 1458 is found in the Wat Jom Kao Manilat, a pagoda built in 1880 of teak in Shan architectural style.
-Fort Carnot, a historical artifact of the French colonial empire, later belongs to the Lao Army.
+A stele dated 1458 is found in the Wat Jom Kao Manilat, a pagoda built in 1880 of teak in Shan architectural style.
+Fort Carnot, a historical artifact of the French colonial empire, was used by the Laotian army post-independence as a barracks until its abandonment in the 20th century.

 The province was created in 1983, when it was split off from Luang Namtha province.
 In 1992, Paktha and Pha Oudom Districts were reassigned from Oudomxay province.
 Houayxay town was a marked crossroad trading centre between Yunnan province of China and Thailand, particularly for Chinese goods.

 Demographics

 Its population was 179,243 in 2015, in 36 townships, and more than 400 villages.
 Most numerous ethnic groups are the Lanten, Hmong, Lahu, Yao, Akha, and Tai Lue peoples.
 The Lahu, a Tibeto-Burman speaking people who are part of ethnic group of northern Myanmar and Thailand inhabit this province.